Tsaghkadzor: Sport

 Tsaghkadzor is a major sports center for Armenia.
 The Tsaghkadzor Olympic Sports Complex was opened in 1967 through the efforts of the Olympic champion Hrant Shahinyan, specifically to host the preparation of the Soviet athletes for the 1968 Summer Olympics in Mexico City.
-Entirely renovated and reopened 2008, it is considered one of the most developed training facilities in Transcaucasia, with its modernized hotel and sanatorium.
+Entirely renovated and reopened in 2008, it is considered one of the most developed training facilities in the South Caucasus, with its modernized hotel and sanatorium.

 The Tsaghkadzor ski resort operating since 1986, is the centre of winter sports in Armenia.
 The skiing season in Tsaghkadzor normally starts in mid-December and stretches well into March with the top slopes often fit for skiing in April.

 Tsaghkadzor hosted the 2015 FIDE World Team Chess Championship between 18 and 29 April 2015.

 The Olympic complex hosts the annual competition of the "Best Sport Family" held every year during summer.